Gesee-y/Cruise.jl/README.md

 - **Build your own engine**: Since Cruise is just a minimal core, you can just choose the set of plugins (or build your own) that perfectly match your use case.

-## Why Cruise?

-There are some interesting game engines being made in Julia, like [B+ engine](https://github.com/heyx3/Bplus.jl) by William Mannings, [Julgame](https://github.com/Kyjor/JulGame.jl) by Kyjor, or even [GameZero](https://github.com/aviks/GameZero.jl).
-So why create another engine instead of contributing to them?

-Well, if I put aside the learning treasure that is building an engine, I would say that none of them matched my vision.

-Cruise is a game engine built for compatibility, modularity, and performance.
-It's designed so that users are not bound to any given architecture, library or rendering backend.
-This way, games are made with Cruise by choosing the optimal tools for every task.
-A SceneTree for UI, an ECS for the logics, Dataflow for processing, your own architecture for custom mechanics, etc.

 ---

 ## Exisitin Tools and Plugins